RenewalRate.ca

 Legal or title-transfer fees

 The new lender registers a fresh charge on title.
-On a switch (versus a refinance with new principal), the legal work is simpler and cheaper, typically $500 to $1,500 depending on the province and the firm.
-Many competitive lenders absorb legal as a competitive incentive on clean-file switches with balances above $300,000.
+On a switch (versus a refinance with new principal), the legal work is simpler and cheaper than a refinance.
+FCAC publishes that professional fees for a mortgage discharge typically run $400 to $2,500.
+FCAC also directs consumers to ask the receiving lender whether they will cover the cost of a mortgage discharge as part of the switch.
 Confirm with the receiving lender before assuming.

 Appraisal